DemkivV/deep-learning-experiments/README.md

 #### Introduction

-In contrast to the previous two datasets, which were grayscale, CIFAR-10/100 datasets is RGB and has a slightly higher resolution with a size of (32, 32, 3).
-Since the resolution is 2<sup>n</sup>, it's also easier to work with convolutions, since you have to take less care with paddings, which is a little bit more tricky and restricting with the previous (28, 28, 1) shape.
+In contrast to the previous two datasets, which were grayscale, CIFAR-10/100 datasets is RGB and has a slightly higher resolution with a shape of (32, 32, 3).
+Since the resolution is (2<sup>n</sup>, 2<sup>n</sup>, x), it's also easier to work with convolutions, since you have to take less care with paddings for deeper architectures (in contrast to the previous datasets).
 CIFAR-100/100 consist of very low resolution photographs.
 The CIFAR-10 datasets consists of 10 classes while the CIFAR-100 dataset consists of 100 classes accordingly.
-This is were classification is becoming more challenging.
 Take a look at [the official website](http://yann.lecun.com/exdb/mnist/) for more info.
+The licensing seems unspecified, but the images could be subject to copyright.
+It's also easily accessible within/through Keras and commonly used for deep learning introductions.

 <!-- TODO: Add a few example images -->

 #### Complexity

 Real world photographs and thus a vast variability, colors (thus 3 input layers instead of just 1) and the slightly higher resolution make these datasets much more complex compared to the previous two.

-#### Licensing

-The licensing seems unspecified, but the images could be subject to copyright.
-As well as the previously mentioned datasets, it's also easily accessible within Keras and commonly used for deep learning introductions.

 #### Training Time